 Valued policy laws are designed to protect policyholders whose property has incurred a total loss.
 They ensure that property owners receive the face amount of the policy.
-The laws save policyholders the hassle of proving the property's actual cash value or replacement cost at the time the loss occurred.
+The laws save policyholders the hassle of proving the property's actual cash value or its replacement cost at the time the loss occurred.

-Examples of Valued Policy Laws
+Definition and Examples of Valued Policy Laws

 Valued policy laws vary widely by state.
 Here are some examples: